-In the event of any building evacuations, it is vital to properly evaluate the damage to structures before they are deemed safe to reenter.
-Building evaluations should be the primary responsibility of Campus Administration with the assistance of ERT Team Leaders and Campus Operations.
+In the event of any building evacuations, and in the absence of trained first responder intervention, it is vital to properly perform preliminary assessments of the damage to structures before they can be deemed safe to reenter.
+Building evaluations should be the primary responsibility of Campus Administration with the assistance of ERT Team Leaders and Campus Operations until a proper assessment can be completed.
 Buildings should be classified using the following classifications:

-BUILDING SAFE: All areas safe, no observable damage or hazards present and personnel may return to business as usual.
-LIMITED USE: Some or all of the building is safe.
+All areas safe, no observable damage or hazards present and personnel may return to business as usual.
+Some or all of the building is safe.
 All staff may return, but some utilities or business systems may be inoperable.
 Glass hazards or unfinished cleanup efforts may exist, but do not pose a threat of injury if handled properly.
 The building may be used for shelter even if business operations are not possible.
-RESTRICTED: Some of the building may not be safe to occupy, these areas should be clearly identified and personnel barred entry.
+Some of the building may not be safe to occupy, these areas should be clearly identified and personnel barred entry.
 Certain areas may be usable for shelter or the recovery of business equipment and data.
 No severe structural damage or floor collapse has occurred.
 Walls may have sustained cracks, but are not bowed or tilted, the building appears to be on its foundation.
-LIGHT DAMAGE: While most of the building is intact structurally, internal walls and false ceilings may have collapsed, electrical hazards or other conditions may exist which make it uninhabitable.
+While most of the building is intact structurally, internal walls and false ceilings may have collapsed, electrical hazards or other conditions may exist which make it uninhabitable.
 ERT members wearing safety gear, or similarly equipped escorted personnel are the only persons allowed to enter the building.
 Using the building for shelter is not advised, and the only reason that the building should be entered is to search for victims or secure critical supplies.
+If severe structural damage is observed or if there is a known hazard to life, the building may not be entered for any reason.
+Team members must not risk their lives if survivors are known to be alive within.
+Instead, survivors should be called out to and given instructions to move to exits where they can be rescued.
+Brave rescuers have died in damaged buildings due to falling objects or electrocution.
+If portions of the building have collapsed, those areas may only be searched if rescuers are sure that nothing further will fall.